threefoldtech/playground/docs/user_stories.md

     - User can update its SSH Key from profile manager after activating profile, by clicking on 'UPDATE PUBLIC SSH KEY' button.
     - User can also generate new SSH Key after activating profile, by clicking on 'GENERATE SSH KEYS' button.
+    - If user added the same SSH Key, it won't update.
 ---
+## TFT Wallet

+    - As a user I would like to know how to fund my wallet

+### Acceptance Criteria

+    - The user can fund its wallet from 'ThreeFold Connect' mobile application.
+    - These funds will reflect on TfChain.
+---
-## Scenario 4
+## Grid Deployment

     - As a user I expect to know easily how to deploy on grid

 ### Acceptance Criteria

-    - For all kinds of deployments, there will be 'Quick start documentation' refers to manual of TF Chain, which document single detail about all deployments.
+    - For all kinds of deployments, there will be 'Quick start documentation' refers to manual of TFGrid https://manual.grid.tf , which document single detail about all deployments.
 ---
-## Scenario 5
+## Deployment Cost

     - As a user I expect to know the calculations of all kind of deployments from my TFT Balance

 ### Acceptance Criteria
-    - TODO
+    - Deployment cost should be available to user before deploying.
 ---
-## Scenario 6
+## Deployment Node

     - As I user I expect to choose node for deploying easily

 ### Acceptance Criteria

     - When deploying, there's 'Farm Filter' filter farms to choose farm with available nodes.
-    - User won't have to think about which farm/node to choose.
+    - User won't have to think about which node to choose.
-    - User will just choose Country and Farm Name from the drop-down list, then click on 'DEPLOY' button.
+    - User will just choose Country and Farm from the drop-down list, then click on 'DEPLOY' button.
 ---
-## Scenario 7
+## Issues Tracker is linked

     - As I user I would like to know what to do if I faced any issue
 ### Acceptance Criteria

     - User can add issues from the 'Disclaimer' part.
-    - Applying for issues in github and the developers will solve them
+    - Applying for issues in github and the developers will solve them.
+    - There's also a live chat at the bottom for any issue.
 ---
-## Scenario 8
+## Full Virtual Machine Deployment

     - As a user I expect to know deploy Full Virtual machine easily with all its configurations.